HcashOrg/hcOmniWallet/README.md

-# Omniwallet: A multi-currency web wallet from Mastercoin
+# HcOmniwallet: A multi-currency web wallet from HC

 ## What is the OmniLayer/OmniProtocol?

 [Omni](http://www.omnilayer.org) is both a new type of currency (OMNI) and a platform.
 It is a protocol layer running on top of [Bitcoin](https://bitcoin.org) similar to how HTTP runs on top of TCP/IP.
-It provides a [decentralized currency exchange](https://www.omniwallet.org/dex/overview), user currencies, [smart property](https://www.omniexplorer.info/search/1), and other features.
+It provides a [decentralized currency exchange](https://www.Omniwallet.org/dex/overview), user currencies, [smart property](https://www.omniexplorer.info/search/1), and other features.

 For more information see the [OmniLayer website](http://www.omnilayer.org).

-## What is Omniwallet?
+## What is HcOmniwallet?

-[Omniwallet](https://www.omniwallet.org/) is a new type of web wallet, that combines security, ease of use, multi-currency support, and is completely open source from the ground up (even including the deployment scripts)
+[HcOmniwallet](https://hcomni-wallet.h.cash/) is a new type of web wallet, that combines security, ease of use, multi-currency support, and is completely open source from the ground up (even including the deployment scripts)

 It currently supports Bitcoin and OMNI, and all OmniProtocol created tokens.

-You can access the site at [https://www.omniwallet.org](https://www.omniwallet.org/) (Note: Omniwallet is in active development, make sure you maintain proper backups of all address!)
+You can access the site at [hcomni-wallet.h.cash](https://hcomni-wallet.h.cash/) (Note: HcOmniwallet is in active development, make sure you maintain proper backups of all address!)

 ## Ubuntu Setup
-Omniwallet is currently designed to be run from a hosted environment (Like Amazon AWS).
+HcOmniwallet is currently designed to be run from a hosted environment (Like Amazon AWS).

 There are a few projects needed to set everything up.

-You'll need the Omniwallet, OmniEngine and OmniCore projects from : (https://github.com/OmniLayer)
+You'll need the HcOmniwallet, HcOmniEngine and HcOmni projects from : (https://github.com/HcashOrg)

 The recommend setup /distribution requires 3 different machines.
-* Machine 1 (Frontend): Runs Omniwallet repo (frontend, api server)  (Recommend small-medium size machine at least 1.5Gb Ram + 2+gb Swap)
+* Machine 1 (Frontend): Runs HcOmniwallet repo (frontend, api server)  (Recommend small-medium size machine at least 1.5Gb Ram + 2+gb Swap)
 * Machine 2 (Backend): Runs caching system along with Omnicore and OmniEngine repos  (Recommend medium to large size machine with 2nd data drive ~300+gb for blockchain storage)
 * Machine 3 (Database): Postgres database (can also be a dedicated aws rdb instance ~medium size with 10gb space right now)